Deborah L. Jaramillo

 A two-time Ford Fellow, Jaramillo sits on the board of the Texas Archive of the Moving Image (TAMI) and the feminist media studies organization, Console-ing Passions, and is an active member of the Communication Research Center.

-Dr. Jaramillo teaches the following courses in the Film and Television Studies program: Television Theory & Criticism, Television Industry Studies, Feminist Television Studies, Uncensored TV, NBC: Anatomy of a Network, and Broadcasting Horror.
+Jaramillo teaches the following courses in the Film and Television Studies program: Television Theory & Criticism, Critical Television Industry Studies, Feminist Television Studies, Uncensored TV, NBC: Anatomy of a Network, Broadcasting Horror, and True Crime.